stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

     ];
     ```

-3. Prevent Passport migrations from running in the central application by adding `Passport::ignoreMigrations()` to the `register` method in your `AppServiceProvider`.
+3. Prevent Passport migrations from running in the central application by adding `Passport::ignoreMigrations()` to the `register` method in your `AuthServiceProvider`.

 4. If you're using Passport 10.x, register the Passport routes in your `AuthServiceProvider` by adding the following code to the provider's `boot` method:
 ```php